UI customization guide

 -

-The common elements will only be discussed in the section on the Floating Visitor UI and collaboration space.
+Common elements are only discussed in the section on the Floating Visitor UI and collaboration space.

 Customizing the Agent Desk